athanasso/Twitt/README.md

 # Twitt

-A simple Twitter Clone written in Html, Css, Php and using MySql
+A simple Twitter Clone written in Html, Css and PHP using MySql for database